grimdork/awsec/README.md

 Store secrets in AWS Parameter Store.

 ## What
-This tools treats Amazon Web Services Parameter Store as a repository for secrets.
+This tool treats Amazon Web Services Parameter Store as a repository for secrets.
 Simple strings, encrypted strings (with KMS keys) and string lists are supported there, and this tool helps set and retrieve them more conveniently.

 ## Installing
 Download one of the packages from the latest version, or install from source if you have Go installed: